 The size of a bone island is typically <1 cm, although large bone islands may occur, particularly in the pelvis, and have been termed "giant bone islands" 4.
 Sometimes a slow increase in size is seen in bone islands over time.

-Using a cutoff of > 885 HU, bone islands can be diagnosed with an AUC accuracy of 98% (95% sensitivity, and 96% specificity) 2.
+Compared with untreated metastases, bone islands may be diagnosed using a cutoff of > 885 HU with an AUC accuracy of 98% (95% sensitivity, and 96% specificity) 2.

 Low signal intensity on all sequences (compatible with compact bone).

 There is usually no Tc99-MDP uptake, and a normal bone scan can exclude an osteoblastic metastasis or osteosarcoma.
 However, low-grade scintigraphic activity has sometimes been reported in histologically proven enostoses 3.